LevinMedia/particle-generator/README.md

 An interactive 3D particle wave generator with real-time rendering and camera controls.
 Create stunning animated backgrounds with flowing wave patterns and export them for use in your projects.

+Want to use it in your own project?
+Easy!
+Ask your AI assistant of choice to clone this repo into your project, and [add it to the background of any component / page you want](https://portfolio.levinmedia.com)!

+****

 ## Features

 - **True 3D Wave Simulation** - Particles move through 3D space with realistic wave propagation